-If you have an estate plan, it is important to keep it updated whenever your life undergoes significant changes, such as a marriage, the death of a spouse, or the birth of a child.
+If you have an estate plan, it is important to keep it updated whenever your life undergoes significant changes, such as a marriage, divorce, the death of a spouse, or the birth of a child.
 Life never remains the same, so your estate plan must evolve with it to ensure it always accurately represents your needs and goals.

 Updating Your Estate Plan

 There are several moments in life when one may have to revisit their estate plan to make some crucial updates.
 If you neglect to make these changes, there may be some serious obstacles for your beneficiaries to overcome in the aftermath of your death.

 Below is what you need to know about making updates to your estate plan: